-The Horsham Council operates the airport that is located north-west of the city.
-The airport commenced in 1937 with a daily service to Melbourne provided by Ansett Airlines.297 The illuminated beacon on Langlands Store in Firebrace Street, marked H.S. for Horsham, was used for airport safety.298
+The Horsham Council operates the airport,located north-west of the city.
+The airport commenced in 1937 with a daily service to Melbourne, provided at the time by Ansett Airlines.300 The illuminated beacon on Langlands Store in Firebrace Street, marked H.S. for Horsham, was used for airport safety.301